 THE SPY WITH MY FACE

 A number of The Man from U.N.C.L.E. episodes were repackaged as feature films.
 These included To Trap a Spy (non-genre, 1965), One of Our Spies is Missing (1966), One Spy Too Many (1966), The Spy in the Green Hat (1966), The Helicopter Spies (1967), The Karate Killers (1967) and How to Steal the World (1968).
 The Spy With My Face is made up from the first season two-part episode The Double Affair (1964).
-Interestingly, The Spy With My Face was intended as a film from the outset it was shot in colour whereas all of the episodes in the first season of the series from which it is taken, including The Double Affair, aired in black-and-white.
-Several scenes have been added to the cinematic print to make it slightly more adult, including the scene with Robert Vaughn and Senta Berger in the shower and another with he in bed with Sharon Farrell, along with a different score.
+Interestingly, The Spy With My Face was intended as a film from the outset it was shot in colour whereas all of the episodes in the first season from which it is taken, including The Double Affair, aired in black-and-white.
+Several scenes have been added to the cinematic print to make it slightly more adult, including the scene with Robert Vaughn and Senta Berger in the shower and another with he in bed with Sharon Farrell, as well as a different score.

 The Man from U.N.C.L.E. always had the dictum that the spies would mingle with ordinary people.
 There is quite a degree of humour that bounces off that here, especially the scenes with Sharon Farrell as Robert Vaughns air hostess girlfriend the early scenes make much play off his constantly standing her up, she getting drunk in her apartment and fooling around hugging a blow-up clown doll.
 There are some adept and clever antics during the middle of the film with the double substituting a briefcase that is handcuffed to a passenger aboard a plane, or running into problems when he fails to recognise girlfriend Sharon Farrell and being tracked by Donald Harrons Australian agent and disposing of him with a cyanide cigarette.
 There are also some ingenious escape schemes the real Napoleon attempts from his Swiss imprisonment, including stealing a masseuses hairpin with his tongue while she is bent over, breaking lightbulbs and then hiding the broken glass inside his mashed potato and cup of coffee as a ruse to get his captors to turn the lights off so that he can pick the lock unobserved.

 One of the problems that the The Man from U.N.C.L.E. films always had is that they were principally designed as tv episodes rather than stories written for feature films, thus tended to suffer from low conceptual horizons.
 For example, almost the entire film here has Robert Vaughn being played by a T.H.R.U.S.H. double and the real Napoleon being held in a prison cell while this may have worked as a tv episode, ask yourself would it still have worked if this were a James Bond film of the era and Sean Connery ended up being replaced by a surgical double throughout the bulk of the film?
 Personally, one doubts it it is a story that sidelines the hero and propels a bad guy to centre stage.
-Dramatically, this places all the sympathy onto the doubles attempts to avoid exposure rather than the heros attempts to win the day despite the odds against him.
+Dramatically, this places all the sympathy onto the doubles attempts to avoid exposure rather than the heros attempts to win the day.
 The other complaint about the plot is that we never get to find out what the August Affair that is mentioned several times throughout entails.
 One of the more out there aspects about the film is its considerable science-fiction element with the visit to a top secret Swiss base Project Earthsave that contains an energy source that is designed for weaponry against any potential alien invasion.
-When opened, this exerts a hypnotic effect that can draw people standing nearby to be drawn in and consumed havent they ever heard of safety shielding in these U.N.C.L.E. research laboratories?
+When opened, this exerts a hypnotic effect that causes people standing nearby to be drawn in and consumed havent they ever heard of safety shielding in these U.N.C.L.E. research laboratories?